IbraheemLanre/project/node/bookdatabaseproject/README.md

 *datastoragelayer.js* has the backend codes for implementing persistent storage of data to and fro the database.

-*main.js* contains code for communicating between the server, database and client.
+*main.js* contains code for communicating between the server, database and client in **Node** using IDE.

 ### TODO